Democrats to argue Trump obstructed probe in third day of impeachment trial

 In the third presidential impeachment trial in U.S. history, Trump, a Republican, is accused of attempting to coerce Ukraine’s government into digging up dirt on former Vice President Joe Biden, a top contender for the 2020 Democratic presidential nomination.

 The U.S. Constitution sets out the impeachment process for removing a president who commits “high crimes and misdemeanors.”
-Trump has denied any wrongdoing, while Republican allies of the president have argued that his conduct does not rise to the level of an impeachable offense.
+Trump has denied wrongdoing, while Republican allies of the president have argued that his conduct does not rise to the level of an impeachable offense.

 Once Democrats conclude their opening arguments, the president’s legal team will have up to 24 hours over three days to mount a defense.
 Senate Republicans are expected to acquit Trump.
 A two-thirds vote of the chamber is required to eject him from office.